 Socket Specifies the unique name for the socket.
 Message Specifies the address containing the message to be sent.
 Length Specifies the size of the message in bytes.
 Flags Allows the sender to control the message transmission.
-The Flags parameter used t formed by logically ORing one or both of the following values: MSG_OOB Processes out-of-band data on sockets that support SOCK_STREAM .
-Note: The following value is not for general use.
-MSG_DONTROUTE Sends without using routing tables.
+The Flags parameter used to send a call is formed by logically ORing one or both of the following values: MSG_OOB Processes out-of-band data on sockets that support SOCK_STREAM .
+Note: MSG_DONTROUTE Sends without using routing tables.
 The /usr/include/sys/socket.h file defines the Flags parameter. То Specifies the destination address for the message.
 The destination address is a sockaddr structure defined in the /usr/include/sys/socket.h file.
-ToLength Specifies the size of the destination address.
+Tol enath Specifies the size of the destination address